didi/cube-ui/document/components/docs/en-US/infinity-scroll.md

     }
   ```

-  > In this example, the `options` configuration sets `useTransition` to `false` because if the component scrolls too fast, "White Screen" problem will occur and the browser will optimize when using css3 transition.
-This configuration forces the animation to be implemented by js, so the effect of the animation depends on the performance of the phone.
+  > If the component scrolls too fast, "White Screen" problem will occur because the browser will optimize when using the css3 transition.
+However, the component accepts `options` as props, which is an object.
+You can set its first-level property `useTransition` to `false`, and then use javascript to perform the animation, so the fluency of the animation depends on the performance of the phone.

 - Customized Tombstone Slot